What’s In Your Loaf?

 Let’s cut to the crust.

-Most bread on grocery store shelves—even the ones that look healthy—are loaded with stuff your body wasn’t built to process.
+Most bread on grocery store shelves, even the ones that look healthy, are loaded with stuff your body wasn’t built to process.
 Preservatives.
-Added yeast.
 Bleached flours.
 Unpronounceable additives.
 Bread that’s more chemistry experiment than nourishment.

 The Hidden Ingredients in Commercial Breads

-Dough Conditioners & Emulsifiers (like Soy Lecithin): Used to soften dough and increase shelf life—often processed with chemicals.
+• Dough Conditioners & Emulsifiers: Used to soften dough and increase shelf life, often processed with chemicals.

-Cultured Wheat Flour: A “natural-sounding” preservative used to control pH and extend shelf life—very different from traditional fermentation.
+• Cultured Wheat Flour: A “natural-sounding” preservative used to control pH and extend shelf life.

 You don’t need to be a chemist to know: if your bread label looks like a science experiment, it’s probably not doing your body any favors.

-Some of these ingredients are banned in other countries.
-Many are linked to inflammation, digestive disruption, and metabolic dysfunction.
+Many of these ingredients are linked to inflammation, digestive disruption, and metabolic dysfunction.
 This is the stuff we’ve all gotten used to—without realizing it.

 You don’t need to memorize the science.
 Just check the label.
 If it reads like a lab sheet, you deserve better.